siddg97/CasterBot/README.md

   3. __$`cityName` farenheit__ : CasterBot returns Temperature[in Farenheit], humidity and a weather icon.
   4. __$five day cast `cityName`__ : CasterBot returns next 5 days of weather stats
   5. __$cast for tomorrow `cityName`__ : CasterBot returns next days weather stats
+  6. __?umbrella today `cityName`__ : CasterBot return a "carry an umbrella, you might need it!" if its raining, else returns "dont think so"

 ## Documentation(s) of API(s):